LennyTheSniper/Gerson-sim/README.md

 Created by **LennyTheSniper**

-Inspired by Undertale’s combat mini-games.
+Inspired by Undertale and Deltarune’s combat mini-games.

 ---